Product Quality and Patient Safety

 Selling Practices & Product Labelling

-Regulations, together with industry codes of practice, set down strict requirements within which the Group must operate and the Group’s quality policies, manuals, extensive standard operating procedures (SOPs), and employee training programmes are designed to ensure the Group meets its obligations and ensures compliance to the fullest extent.
-The Group’s internal procedures are the core of the Group’s Quality Management System and it is through these robust procedures and ongoing training and development that the Group continues to meet the regulatory standards across all engaged activities.
+As a healthcare business involved in the sale, marketing and distribution of pharmaceutical products and medical devices, the Group is subject to wide-ranging regulation on Selling Practices and Product Labelling Regulations, together with industry codes of practice.
+These set down strict requirements within which the Group must operate.
+The Group’s quality policies, manuals, extensive standard operating procedures (‘SOPs’) and employee training programmes are designed to ensure the Group meets its obligations and ensures compliance to the fullest extent.
+The Group’s internal procedures are the core of the Group’s Quality Management System and it is through these robust procedures and ongoing training and development that the Group continues to meet the regulatory standards across all our activities.
+These procedures document and ensure that the Group is compliant with both local and international standards such as ABPI, IPHA and EFPIA.
+These Codes emphasise the importance of providing healthcare professionals with accurate, fair, objective information about medicines ensuring that medicines promotion is undertaken in a manner that conforms not only to legal requirements but also to professional standards of ethics and good taste.